RonYanku/database-python-GAE/README.md

 3. **SettingHistory(seqId,name,value,priorValue,isLastRequest)** - This model represents the history logs of the
    set/unset commands.
 We know whether a request is a set or an unset request by the value property, if value='None'
    then it is an unset command, otherwise it's a set command.
-   as for the properties, they are:
+   as for the properties, they are: name - name of the variable
    seqId - each order gets a sequential integer seqId that helps us keep track of
    the order the requests were received at.
    isLastRequest - Only one entity's isLastRequest would be set to true in this model at any given time,